VeronikaHordus/Homepage/README.md

 # Homepage
 My first personal website.
 Basically it is just a resume.
-Initial README Commit